• Skip to main content

 NOTE: Lemon zest is added to marinades for its strong citrus flavor - typically it has very little bitterness.
 There are exceptions however, once in a while the pith is so bitter that even if you scrape a miniscule amount of it as you zest it will impart a bitter flavor.
 To avoid this, taste the zest obtained from your lemon and decide whether you want to use it or leave it out.

-Baked Cod - Step by Step
+Baked Cod - Step-by-Step

 Workflow for baked cod - part 1